Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Joint distribution via Approximate Message Passing

 \subsection{GAMP as a method to compute the linear and spectral estimators}

-Consider the GAMP iteration in \Cref{eq:gamp-eqn-general} with the intializer $\tv^0=0$, and the following choice of functions:
+Consider the GAMP iteration in \Cref{eq:gamp-eqn-general} with the initializer $\tv^0=0$, and the following choice of functions:

 where $\cF: \reals \to \reals$ is bounded and Lipschitz, $f: \reals \to \reals$ is Lipschitz, and $\beta_{t+1}$ is a constant, defined iteratively for $t \ge 0$ via the state evolution equations below (\Cref{eq:beta_t_def}).
 To prove \Cref{thm:main-thm-joint-dist}, we will consider two different choices for the pair of functions $(f, \cF)$, in terms of the spectral preprocessing function $\cT$ (see \Cref{eq:F1x1,eq:F2x2}).
-Note that the functions $g_t$ and $f_{t+1}$ are required to be Lipschitz for $t\ge 0$, which will be ensured by choosing $\cF$ to be bounded and Lipschitz.

 With the above choice of $f_t, g_t$, the memory coefficients in \Cref{eq:GAMP_onsager} are given by